Olivier Torrès: From the PMU to the PM Party

-With the Amarok Observatory, Professor Olivier Torrès has dedicated his research to improving the health of small and medium-sized enterprise (SME) leaders.
+With the Amarok Observatory, Professor Olivier Torrès has dedicated his research to improving the health of executives at small and medium-sized enterprises (SMEs).
 His career was recognized twice: with the Julien Marchesnay Prize in 2024 and with his appointment as a Knight of the National Order of Merit in 2025.

 Olivier Torrès has a way with words.
-This management professor at the University of Montpellier often describes himself asa “bistro owner and École Normale Supérieure graduate”—meaning that he grew up in his family’s Tabary’s bar-tobacco shop-betting parlor in Sète and went on to attend the École Normale Supérieure (ENS) in Cachan.
-These two roots continue to shape his career today: from the first, he retained a deep attachment to artisans, shopkeepers, farmers, and other small business owners; from the second, he took his first steps into academic research, which still drives him today.
+This management professor at the University of Montpellier often describes himself asa “Normalien from a bistro”—meaning that he grew up in his family’s Tabary’s bar-tobacco shop-PMU in Sète and went on to attend the École normale supérieure (ENS) in Cachan.
+These two influences continue to shape his career today: from the former, he has retained a deep attachment to artisans, shopkeepers, farmers, and other small business owners; from the latter, he took his first steps into academic research, which still drives him today.

 “The Unspoken and Unacknowledged Suffering of Employers”

 Through this work, he has come to believe that what defines small and medium-sized enterprises (SMEs) is a sense of closeness, in contrast to the remote management style found in large corporations.
-His affection for small business owners grows as he becomes more aware of the hardships they face at work.“I was taken aback by a series of suicides among SME executives,” he says, pulling a relic from his wallet—a small newspaper clipping from the “News in Brief” section headlined“Driven to Desperation, an Entrepreneur Takes His Own Life.”
-On the same day, Midi Libre devoted an entire page in its “Society” section to the suicide of an employee at a large corporation.“This difference in treatment prompted me to write an op-ed in 2009 an op-ed in Le Monde on ‘the unspoken and unacknowledged suffering of employers,’” says Olivier Torres.
+His affection for small business owners grows as he becomes more aware of the hardships they face at work.“I was taken aback by a series of suicides among SME executives,” he says, pulling a keepsake from his wallet—a small newspaper clipping from the “News in Brief” section headlined“Driven to Desperation, an Entrepreneur Takes His Own Life.”
+On the same day, *Midi Libre* devoted an entire page in its “Society” section to the suicide of an employee at a large corporation.“This difference in coverage prompted me to write, in 2009, an op-ed in *Le Monde* on ‘the unspoken and unacknowledged suffering of business owners,’” says Olivier Torres.
 His op-ed struck a chord in the media and sparked a debate on the subject.

 An alert system

-“Starting a business always adds a new dimension to the entrepreneur’s spirit; it is a vocation of commitment, like all professions that leave a mark: artists, authors, researchers… After all, the word ‘firm’ literally means ‘signature.’”
+“Starting a business always adds depth to the founder’s soul; it is a vocation of commitment, like all professions that leave a mark: artists, authors, researchers… In fact, the word ‘firm’ literally means ‘signature.’”
 Quoting Jean-Paul Sartre, he declares himself an existentialist: everyone is the master of their own destiny, and the entrepreneur above all.
-In German, the entrepreneur is an existenzgründer —which literally means a founder of existence—says the author, who is currently working on a book on the subject.
+In German, an entrepreneur is an *Existenzgründer* —which literally means “founder of existence”—says the author, who is currently working on a book on the subject.

-His empathy for small business owners also drives him to take action on their behalf.
-His research has shown that 6.5% of them are at risk of severe burnout (Screening for Burnout and Preventing Burnout Among Small Business Owners, 2019).
-Through Amarok, he is implementing a system to detect workplace distress.
-The association, which operates on its own funds, works in partnership with about a hundred occupational health services and professional federations such as the French Building Federation (FFB) and the National Federation of Road Transporters (FNTR).
+His empathy for SME owners also drives him to take action on their behalf.
+His research has shown that 6.5% of them are at risk of severe burnout (Screening for Burnout and Preventing Burnout Among SME Leaders, 2019).
+Through Amarok, he is implementing a system to alert employers to signs of workplace distress.
+The association, which operates on its own funds, works in partnership with about 100 occupational health services and professional federations such as the French Building Federation (FFB) and the National Federation of Road Transporters (FNTR).

 864th conference

-Through these tools, entrepreneurs are asked to rate their stress and satisfaction levels on a scale—the “entrepreneur’s stressometer and satisfaction meter.”
-If the distress exceeds a certain threshold,“a psychologist receives the alert and can speak with the individual to refer them to support services offered by Amarok’s partner organizations ,” explains Olivier Torrès.
-These organizations (60 000 Rebonds, Second Souffle, and Re-Créer) are brought together under the Rebond portal, which won the European Grand Prize for Business Promotion in 2020–2021.
+Through these tools, entrepreneurs are invited to rate themselves on scales measuring stress and satisfaction levels—the “entrepreneur’s stressometer and satisfactionometer.”
+If a person’s distress exceeds a certain threshold,“a psychologist receives an alert and can speak with the individual to refer them to support services offered by Amarok’s partner organizations ,explains Olivier Torrès.
+These organizations (60,000 Rebonds, Second Souffle, and Re-Créer) are brought together under the Rebond portal, which won the European Grand Prize for Business Promotion in 2020–2021.